datahub-project/datahub/metadata-ingestion/source_docs/tableau.md

 ```

 ### Embedded Data Source
-Embedded Data source from Tableau is ingested as a generic data source in datahub.
+Embedded Data source from Tableau is ingested as a Dataset in datahub.

 - GraphQL query <br/>
 ```